1994–95 Phoenix Suns season

+During the NBA All-Star weekend, in which the Suns hosted at the America West Arena in Phoenix, Arizona, Barkley and Majerle were both selected for the 1995 NBA All-Star Game, as members of the Western Conference All-Star team, while Westphal was selected to coach the Western Conference; it was the ninth All-Star selection for Barkley, and the third and final selection for Majerle.
+In addition, Majerle also participated in the NBA Three-Point Shootout, while Person and undrafted rookie point guard Trevor Ruffin were both selected for the NBA Rookie Game, as members of the White team.

+After the regular season had ended, Barkley was named to the All-NBA Second Team, and also finished in sixth place in Most Valuable Player voting, while Perry finished in second place in Most Improved Player voting.

-The Suns swept the Portland Trail Blazers in three straight games in the Western Conference First Round of the playoffs.
-In the Western Conference Semi-finals, the Suns took a 3–1 series lead over the 6th-seeded defending champion Houston Rockets, but for the second year in a row, had their playoff run stopped in a Game 7 home loss to the Rockets.
-The Rockets would go on to defeat the Orlando Magic in four straight games in the NBA Finals, winning their second consecutive championship.
+The Suns swept the Portland Trail Blazers in three straight games in the Western Conference First Round of the 1995 NBA playoffs.
+In the Western Conference Semi-finals, the Suns took a 3–1 series lead over the 6th-seeded, and defending NBA champion Houston Rockets, but for the second year in a row, had their playoff run stopped in a Game 7 home loss to the Rockets.
+The Rockets would go on to defeat the Orlando Magic in four straight games in the 1995 NBA Finals, winning their second consecutive NBA championship.

-Barkley was named to his ninth All-Star Game, which was hosted in Phoenix, joined by Majerle, who was selected for his third and final All-Star Game; Westphal was also selected to coach the Western Conference in the All-Star Game.
-Barkley repeated as an All-NBA Second Team selection.
-Following the season, Majerle was traded to the Cleveland Cavaliers, while Ainge retired, Richard Dumas signed as a free agent with the Philadelphia 76ers, Schayes signed with the Miami Heat during the next season, and undrafted rookie guard Trevor Ruffin left in the 1995 NBA Expansion Draft.
+The Suns finished seventh in the NBA in home-game attendance, with an attendance of 779,943 at the America West Arena during the regular season.
+Following the season, Majerle was traded to the Cleveland Cavaliers, while Ainge retired, Richard Dumas signed as a free agent with the Philadelphia 76ers, Schayes signed with the Miami Heat during the next season, and Ruffin was left unprotected in the 1995 NBA expansion draft, where he was selected by the Vancouver Grizzlies expansion team.

 For the season, the Suns added new black alternate road uniforms, which remained in use until 2000.